HannahLilyW/texas-showdown/README.md

 # texas-showdown
-An implementation of the game Texas Showdown, created for the class SWE 681: Secure Software Design and Programming.
+A fun card game

+# Local development on windows

+See vue-project/README.md

-# Docker development
+# Local development on ubuntu

-Tested on Ubuntu
+This hasn't been tested in a while.

 ```
 # Build the container (Should only need to do this once unless the Dockerfile changes.)
 make docker-build